Communities are asking that motor vehicle speeds be reduced

 resources are scarce, and staff time is limited.
 Every community is faced

-I get going?”
-While it is not the intent of this guide to provide
+going?"
+While it is not the intent of this guide to provide an exhaustive

-an exhaustive discussion of implementation strategies, some direction is
+discussion of implementation strategies, some direction is useful.

-project priorities need to be established.
-To create priorities requires
+immediately, project priorities need to be established.
+To

-community, and (2) application of appropriate countermeasures to address
+your community, and (2) application of appropriate countermeasures to address these crashes.
+The

 A second objective should be to create an accessible